-Thread the tensioning cables through the holes in the top of the firebox, then the eyelets, and finally through the lower holes in the back of the firebox, as shown in the photographs.
+Thread both tensioning cables through the holes at the top of the firebox, both eyelets, and back through the lower holes in the firebox as shown in the photograph.
+Before finally fitting the firebox, apply the self-adhesive sealing strips around the rear of the firebox frame.

-Note: The burner tray MUST be removed as per relevant section to gain access to the cable adjusters.

-Push the appliance back into to fireplace, centralise, and pull the loose tensioning cables through the holes into the firebox.
-You may need to temporarily adjust the outlet deflector at this point as described in the Fitting the firebox section.
-Thread the tensioner bolts onto the cables, with the nuts screwed down close to the tensioner head.
-Slide the screwed nipple onto the cable, pull cable tight, and tighten nipple.
+Push the appliance back into the fireplace, centralise and pull the loose cables through the holes into the firebox.

+Thread the cable tensioners onto the cables as shown, with the nuts screwed down close to the tensioner head.

+Slide the screwed nipple onto the cable, pull cable taut and tighten nipple.

-The tension of the cable may now be adjusted by using a suitable spanner on the tensioner nuts to pull the appliance tightly against the fireplace opening.
+Adjust tensioner using a suitable spanner to pull the appliance back into position, to allow an even seal around the fireplace opening.

 Visually inspect the seal and reseat if necessary.

-Note: DO NOT cut off excess cable.
-Surplus cable must not be cut off, as it will be impossible to refit the fire after servicing.
-Coil up the surplus cable, and locate at rear of firebox.
+Surplus tension cable MUST NOT be cut off as this will prevent proper installation after servicing.
+Coil up the surplus cable and tuck the coils out of the way as suggested in the photograph.

-Note: If running a concealed gas supply, ensure grommets are secure around incoming pipes.

-FITTING THE BURNER TRAY
+8.5 FITTING THE BURNER TRAY